by Zaxley Nash

 Restoring Old Glory

 After the Pacific Coast Shrimp incident, my faithful travelling companion was pressed into service as a seat cover in a really beat up old car.
 Not just covering the enormous amount of spicy shrimp on the passenger side, it helped to pulverize said Crustacea into a fine powder that was always destined to increase the resale value of the old automobile.
-It’s touched more butts than many of us, in getting a new car I realized that more important than the butts it has touched, it touched my heart.
+As a seat cover, it’s touched more butts than many of us.
+In getting a new car I realized that more important than the butts it has touched, it touched my heart.

 Stayed tuned, gather your towels close, The Towel that Won the West will rise again!